 You only have so much time

-Most educators take on too much.
+Most educators take on too much (let alone deal with a pandemic).
 You are most likely caring for multiple families (sometimes over 45+ hours a week), getting paid little to nothing, meeting licensing demands, possible operating your business, and still need to meet the needs of your family after you close for the day.
 Realize you need to prioritize what you put your energy into.

 You are good enough!